Bijesse/scriptEd-MapGame/README.md

 ##Project Description
 Your Manager has laid out the following requirements for the project:

-*
+Create a game where up to 4 players can guess the location of a capital city on a blank map.
+Once all players have clicked the game ends and desplays player ranks based on the closest click.
+The player that clicks closest to the actual capital wins.

 ##Learning Objectives
-By the end of this project the employee will be able to...
+By the end of this project the employee will be able to:

-*
+* add css and javascript resources to the page
+* find html elements using jquery API and attach on-click events
+* find html elements change their content using jquery API
+* perform basic commands using the leafletjs API

 ##References/Tools
 * leafletjs - (http://leafletjs.com/) - map API